DP-MemArc: Differential Privacy Transfer Learning for Memory Efficient Language Models: Experiments

 \subsection{Time Efficiency}

 To better validate the time efficiency theory in Table~\ref{tab:block complexity}, we compare the time efficiency of our method with the baseline method to ensure that DP-MemArc maintains consistent time consumption while being memory-efficient.
 Since the inference speed of a model is positively correlated with the size of the training parameters in most cases, when we set the same number of trainable parameters, the impact of parameter size is reduced, and the difference in consumption is mainly reflected in the different frameworks.
 The corresponding results are shown in the Table~\ref{tab:time}.
 The experimental results indicate that compared to other baseline methods, DP-MemArc is more efficient in reasoning across various downstream tasks.
-The primary experimental outcomes demonstrate that our method significantly reduces memory consumption during inference.
-Therefore, considering both time and space, our method is highly effective and adaptable to different scenarios.